charlesarmitage/PottyPottyPotty/README.md

 -- `gulp ???`
 - Run unit tests
 -- `gulp unittests`
--- Uses Karma to run Jasmine specs in 'test' directory and then exits -- Runs the specs against Chrome and PhantomJS as a headless browser
+-- Uses Karma to run Jasmine specs in 'tests/specs' directory and then exits -- Runs the specs against Chrome and PhantomJS as a headless browser
 - Run e2e tests
--- 'gulp ???'
+-- 'gulp e2e-tests'
+-- Runs end to end Protractor tests and exits
 - Start a phonegap app
 -- 'gulp ???'